SUI-Components/sui/packages/sui-mono/README.md

 - Commit template → `sui-mono commit`
 - Release manager (parses commits to publish packages according to their changes) → `sui-mono check`, `sui-mono release`
 - Run commands inside each package → `sui-mono run npm install`, `sui-mono run-parallel npm install`
-- Link all packages that have dependencies between each other → sui-mono link

 We use: